rakeshbangla41/8_Week_SQL_Challenge/Case Study #5 - Data Mart/A. Data Cleaning and Transformation.md

 •	Add a calendar_year column as the 4th column containing either 2018, 2019 or 2020 values

-•	Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value
+•	Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value: